 The PMP application form will be open for 90 days, during which PMI will send you reminders to complete the application process.
-Though the organization sends several reminders, the responsibility lies on you to schedule and appear for the exam within one-year eligibility period.
+Though the organization sends several reminders, the responsibility lies on you to schedule and appear for the exam within the one-year eligibility period.

-Before submitting the application form, you will need to read and agree to PMI Code of Ethics & Professional Conduct and the Certification Agreement/Renewal Agreement.
+Before submitting the application form, you will need to read and agree to the PMI Code of Ethics & Professional Conduct and the Certification Agreement/Renewal Agreement.
 All of this information can be found in the Project Management Professional (PMP®) Handbook.

 The PMP application form is divided into three parts:

 - Details of the 35 hours training program

 The timeline of processing an application is dependent on how the application is submitted: online or on paper through the mail.
 The table below shows the details of the processing period.